Kyrobi/Cynagen/Server-Configs/readme.md

 If you would like to add, remove, or change some configs in ways you think will benefit the server, feel free to make a pull request.

->inb4 Aznation (or other servers) cops this for their own benefits.
+>inb4 Aznation accuses me of stealing their server info.

->mfw when servers are too lazy to set up their own permissions so they use this